eafflu/runtime/README.md

 Finally, add an object for your enemy locations in `levelData.gameItems` and then modify your code to create enemies from that data.

-# Step 17 - Design A Reward
+# TODO 17 - Design A Reward

 Now that we have Obstacles and Enemies - we need a reward for HalleBot to get!